RattlesHyper/TrafficerMC/README.md

     ` Disconnect ` Discommects Bot.

     ### Reconnect
     ` Reconnect ` Reconnects Bot.
+Delay can be set from settings.
 (Currently not supported in MultiMode)

     ### StartScript
     ` startScript ` Script Starts again with script command. works as loop.